hyprwm/hyprlock/README.md

 ## Building

 ### Deps
-You also need the following dependencies
+You need the following dependencies
 - wayland-client
 - wayland-protocols
 - mesa